silviaespanagil/rick-and-morty-directory/README.md

 ## Development ⌨️

-This time I did a little flowchart of my user behavior just to keep on track of the big picture.
+This time I did a little flowchart of my user behavior just to keep on track of the big picture, if you want to take a look of it [click here (btw it's in Spanish)](https://docs.google.com/drawings/d/1iJRCx4ieJaNdu5ptfl6HETch8AOpyFEgWj_zwv5roVM/edit).
 After it I started the coding.

 The process went a little bit like this: I went in for the fetch, cleaned it and imported it to my App and then I created my CharacterCard with the fetched information.
 Then I created my CharacterList that renders the CharacterCards.
 Afterwards  I coded my searchBox and LocalStorage because we want all this to be kept.